Sleepytale Logo

 A gentle rattle links movement to sound, one of a baby's most delightful early discoveries, while a sensory play mat with varied textures and hanging objects gives a whole little world to explore during tummy time.
 Lamaze and Sassy make gentle rattles worth a look.

 Like every sensory toy here, these belong to lively awake time.
-The calm end of the day still needs its own gentle input, which is where Sleepytale comes in.
+The quieter stretches, a car ride, a fussy hour, the last of the evening, ask for a softer input, which is where Cleo comes in.

 What to Look For in Sensory Toys